 Your spreadsheet may well end up with some duplicates via this approach so it makes sense to get it all in there and do some data cleansing.
 If you order by URL & position and then remove any duplicates we are pretty much good to go.
-There are actually some more whizz-bang solutions to clearing out duplicates but that is spreadsheet dependant so i’ll let you practice your Google-Fu on that if your working with a large data set and the above is not practical.
+There are actually some more whizz-bang solutions to clearing out duplicates but that is spreadsheet dependant so I’ll let you practice your Google-Fu on that if you’re working with a large dataset and the above is not practical.

 Contacting Site Owners